-www.socialsecurity.gov/work -This site provides information on our Ticket to Work program.
-It also lists the Work Incentive Planning and Assistance and Protection and Advocacy groups (see page 9).
+www.socialsecurity.gov/work - This site provides information on our Ticket to Work program.

 By Telephone

 Call our toll-free number, 1-800-772-1213, between 7 a.m. and 7 p.m., Monday through Friday.
 If you have a touch-tone telephone, recorded information and services are available 24 hours a day, including weekends and holidays.